 Key high level visits in the last few years

-November 2017: Former Prime Minister, the Hon Malcolm Turnbull MP attended the East Asia Summit in Manila.
+November 2017: the Prime Minister attended the East Asia Summit in Manila.
 He discussed regional security issues and bilateral cooperation during his meeting with Philippine President Duterte.

-October 2017: Former Minister for Defence, Senator the Hon Marise Payne, visited the Philippines to attend the ASEAN Defence Ministers' Meeting-Plus.
-On the sidelines of the meeting, Minister Payne met with Philippine Secretary of National Defense Delfin Lorenzana to discuss cooperation between Australia and the Philippines on enhancing intelligence, surveillance and reconnaissance in the southern Philippines; strengthening information sharing arrangements; and enhancing maritime security engagement and bilateral maritime patrols.
+October 2017: Minister for Defence visited the Philippines to attend the ASEAN Defence Ministers' Meeting-Plus.
+On the sidelines of the meeting, the Minister met with Philippine Secretary of National Defense Delfin Lorenzana to discuss cooperation between Australia and the Philippines on enhancing intelligence, surveillance and reconnaissance in the southern Philippines; strengthening information sharing arrangements; and enhancing maritime security engagement and bilateral maritime patrols.

-September 2017: Former Minister for Trade, Tourism and Investment, the Hon Steven Ciobo MP visited the Philippines to advance Australia’s trade and investment interests at ASEAN-related ministerial meetings.
-During the visit, the former Minister also attended the Regional Comprehensive Economic Partnership Ministerial Meeting to press for successful commercial outcomes.
+September 2017: Minister for Trade, Tourism and Investment visited the Philippines to advance Australia’s trade and investment interests at ASEAN-related ministerial meetings.
+During the visit, the Minister also attended the Regional Comprehensive Economic Partnership Ministerial Meeting to press for successful commercial outcomes.

-September 2017: Former Minister for Defence, Senator the Hon Marise Payne, visited the Philippines and met with her counterpart to discuss security situation in the southern Philippines.
+September 2017: Minister for Defencevisited the Philippines and met with her counterpart to discuss security situation in the southern Philippines.

-August 2017: Former Minister for Foreign Affairs, the Hon Julie Bishop MP visited the Philippines to strengthen bilateral relations and to advance Australia’s economic and security interests in the region.
-During her visit, the former Minister attended the East Asia Summit Foreign Minister’s meeting, the ASEAN-Australia Ministerial Meeting and the ASEAN Regional Forum.
-The former Minister also met with the Philippine Foreign Secretary, the Secretary for National Defense, and civil society organisations to discuss Australia’s support for the peace process, the response to the situation in Marawi and counter-terrorism cooperation.
+August 2017: Minister for Foreign Affairs visited the Philippines to strengthen bilateral relations and to advance Australia’s economic and security interests in the region.
+During her visit, the Minister attended the East Asia Summit Foreign Minister’s meeting, the ASEAN-Australia Ministerial Meeting and the ASEAN Regional Forum.
+The Minister also met with the Philippine Foreign Secretary, the Secretary for National Defense, and civil society organisations to discuss Australia’s support for the peace process, the response to the situation in Marawi and counter-terrorism cooperation.

-March 2017: Former Minister for Foreign Affairs, the Hon Julie Bishop MP visited the Philippines to promote and enhance the relationship between Australia and the Philippines.
-During the visit the former Minister discussed issues of mutual interest between the two countries including counter terrorism, maritime and regional security, and peace and development in Mindanao.
+March 2017: Minister for Foreign Affairs visited the Philippines to promote and enhance the relationship between Australia and the Philippines.
+During the visit the Minister discussed issues of mutual interest between the two countries including counter terrorism, maritime and regional security, and peace and development in Mindanao.

-November 2016: Former Assistant Minister for Trade, Tourism and Investment, the Hon Keith Pitt MP participated in the Regional Comprehensive Economic Partnership negotiation in the Philippines.
+November 2016: Assistant Minister for Trade, Tourism and Investment participated in the Regional Comprehensive Economic Partnership negotiation in the Philippines.

-November 2015: Former Prime Minister Malcolm Turnbull participated in the APEC Economic Leaders meeting in Manila.
-Former Prime Minister Turnbull and then President Aquino signed the Joint Declaration on the Comprehensive Partnership.
-Former Minister for Foreign Affairs, the Hon Julie Bishop MP and former Minister for Trade and Investment, the Hon Andrew Robb MP participated in the APEC Ministerial Meeting in Manila.
+November 2015: Prime Minister participated in the APEC Economic Leaders meeting in Manila.
+The Prime Minister and then President Aquino signed the Joint Declaration on the Comprehensive Partnership.
+Minister for Foreign Affairs and the Minister for Trade and Investment participated in the APEC Ministerial Meeting in Manila.

 May 2015: Former Minister for Trade and Investment, the Hon Andrew Robb MP attended the APEC Ministers Responsible for Trade Meeting in Boracay, the Philippines.

-February 2014: Former Minister for Foreign Affairs, the Hon Julie Bishop MP and former Minister for Trade and Investment, the Hon Andrew Robb MP participated in the fourth Philippines-Australia Ministerial Meeting (PAMM) in Manila, hosted by their Philippine counterparts, then Foreign Secretary Albert del Rosario and then Secretary of Trade and Industry, Gregory Domingo.
+February 2014: Minister for Foreign Affairs, and the Minister for Trade and Investment, participated in the fourth Philippines-Australia Ministerial Meeting (PAMM) in Manila, hosted by their Philippine counterparts, then Foreign Secretary Albert del Rosario and then Secretary of Trade and Industry, Gregory Domingo.
 A Joint Ministerial Statement was issued following the PAMM covering trade and investment, development, defence and security, the peace process in the southern Philippines, regional cooperation and the New Colombo Plan.
 Ministers agreed to work collaboratively to promote economic growth and new business opportunities, and to advance peace, stability and prosperity in the region.

-December 2013: In the wake of Super Typhoon Haiyan, former Minister for Foreign Affairs, the Hon Julie Bishop MP discussed typhoon recovery and reconstruction with then Foreign Secretary del Rosario and other members of the Philippines Cabinet.
-The former Minister also visited areas affected by the typhoon, and met with Australian and Philippine humanitarian first responders on the ground in Tacloban, Ormoc and Leyte.
+December 2013: In the wake of Super Typhoon Haiyan, Minister for Foreign Affairs, discussed typhoon recovery and reconstruction with then Foreign Secretary Albert del Rosario and other members of the Philippines Cabinet.
+The Minister also visited areas affected by the typhoon, and met with Australian and Philippine humanitarian first responders on the ground in Tacloban, Ormoc and Leyte.